 Pace of Play

-All players in a group that is out of position will be informed that they are ‘Out of Position” and being timed.
-Such a warning to a group will be given after all players have left the teeing ground and prior to any other stroke.
+TIMING: All players in a group that is out of position will be informed they are being timed.
+Below are guidelines for timing:

-At the discretion of the Rules Committee, once a group is determined to be out of position, players in the group may be timed.
-Other than on the putting green, the timing of a player’s stroke will begin when it is his turn to play and he can play without interference or distraction.
-Time spent determining yardage will count as time taken for the next stroke.
+- Other than on the putting green, timing of a stroke begins when it is the player’s turn to play and he/she can play without interference or distraction.
+Time spent determining yardage counts in the time taken for the next stroke.

-On the putting green, timing will begin after a player has been allowed a reasonable amount of time to mark, lift, clean and replace his ball, repair his ball mark and other ball marks on his line of putt and remove loose impediments on his line of putt.
+- On the putting green, timing begins after a player is allowed a reasonable amount of time to mark, lift, clean, and replace their ball, repair ball marks and remove loose impediments on their line of play.

-Any appeal of a penalty and fine must be referred to the Tour Director upon completion of the player in question’s round.
-The Tour Director’s decision shall be final.
-If the player in question does not appeal immediately upon conclusion of his round, any penalties and fines shall stand.
+Any appeal of a penalty must be referred to the on-site Tournament Director immediately upon competition of the player in question’s round.
+The Tournament Director’s decision shall be final.
+If the players in question does not appeal immediately upon conclusion of their round any penalties shall stand.